anywhichway/proxy-observe/README.md

 Currently Object.deepObserve does not support event type selectivity.
 All events are monitored.
 There is also no Object.deepUnobserve.

 # Release History

+v0.0.5 2015-11-07 Fixed issue with testing for existence of Proxy object.
+Consider this a BETA.

 v0.0.4 2015-10-03 Fixed issue with deepObserve discovered during code walkthrough.
 Issue would have impacted non-Chrome browsers.
 Consider this a BETA.